eurkaabc/salmon-NETBID/README.md

-## 🗂️ Step 3.
-Prepare Files for R Analysis
+## 🗂️ Step 3.Prepare Files for R Analysis

 Once all samples have been quantified with Salmon, we need to organize the results into a format that can be easily imported into **R** (e.g., with `tximport` for NETBID2).